 Our guide to last minute Christmas shopping

-We have to decide what to give, where to buy, what to choose when we can’t find what we had in mind, and of course how much to pay.
+We need to decide what to give, where to buy, what to choose when we can’t find what we have in mind, and of course, how much to pay.

 But a lot of us have not.
 According to some surveys, most of us are just not that organised, with half of us leaving at least some Christmas shopping to the last week and even Christmas Eve.

-A new survey finds that 74% of consumers plan to do some last-minute shopping, according to the fast company.
+A fast company survey finds that 74% of consumers plan to do some last-minute shopping.

-The fact that one study even showed that last-minute gift-buyers actually outspend those who buy earlier says something important about gift-buying and financial stress.
+The fact that one study even showed that last-minute gift buyers outspend those who buy earlier says something important about gift-buying and financial stress.

-That is, when we are prepared we spend more carefully and when we rush we tend to throw money at gift-buying.
+That is, when we are prepared, we spend more carefully, and when we rush, we tend to throw money into gift-buying.

 We do not wish to discourage giving.
 Our point is to avoid the financial stress that comes with mindless and impulsive spending.

-Financial stress is irrefutably linked to depression, anxiety, and sleep disorders so it’s not a big leap to see that the expensive gifts you buy – whether material or experiential ‐ could paradoxically lead you to feel less likely to connect with other people.
+Financial stress is irrefutably linked to depression, anxiety, and sleep disorders, so it’s not a giant leap to see that the expensive gifts you buy – whether material or experiential ‐ could paradoxically lead you to feel less likely to connect with other people.